shauryagarg2006/TriageBot/DESIGN.md

 #####Storyboard:

-- Developers can assign issues to themselves.
+- Developers can look for open issues and assign them to themselves.

 <img src="assignToMe.png"/>

 - Developers can also assign issues to other developers.
+Before they start assigning issues, they can also ask TriageBot what the assignee is currently working on.

 <img src="assignToDavid.png"/>